Find Grad Schools

 6 Yearly Graduations

 Utah State University comes in at #13 on our list of the most popular colleges offering master's degrees in air transport.
 Each year, around 27,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,387 per year, while in-state graduate students, on average, pay $6,763 per year.
 During the most recent year for which we have data, 6 people received their master's degree in air transport from USU.
-About 9% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
-Utah State University air transport graduates who receive their master's degree go on to jobs earning a median salary of $85,493.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 25% were women.

 #14